ludicast/ice/README.markdown

     config.gem 'ice'

-Otherwise
+Otherwise:

     gem install ice

 ## to_ice

 Every object is revealed to the templates via its to_ice method.
-This helps filter the objects that are passed into the javascript, so people editing the page only have access to a sanitized version of the data that you want them to format.
+This helps filter the objects that are passed into the javascript, so people editing the template only have access to a sanitized version of the data that you want them to format.

 Instances of some classes like String and Numeric just return themselves as the result of to_ice.
 Hashes and Arrays run to_ice recursively on their members.

-If you want an object to map to a different representation, simply define a to_ice object that returns whatever object you want to
+If you want an object to map to a different representation, simply define a to_ice object that returns whatever object you want to represent it within the javascript template.
+These objects are referred to as "Cubes", and are equivalent to "Drops" for those used to the Liquid template.

 ## ActiveRecord and to_ice